 Second, give your visitors a gap between when they appear on your site and when the chat box pops up.
 For most live chat systems, you’ll be given the option to decide how long to wait before the prompt appears.
 A good rule of thumb is 5 or more seconds: it gives the visitors a bit of time to evaluate the site and your business.

-Finally, keep testing different settings and messaging on your live chat to determine which options result in the most chat conversations.
+Finally, keep testing different settings and messaging on your live chat to determine which options result in the most chat conversations and in turn, conversions.

 3. Train Your Team Well